cherrynoize/clone/README.md

 # Clone backup utility

-I've always been kinda scared when I had to do a backup.
-Despite **rsync** being sort of understanding with my mistakes, there's something that feels *off* about putting my whole life in the hands of a single rsync command.
-But it's not so much rsync, as much as my ability to store files in pre-arranged sorted locations.

-(That trailing slash thing doesn't help though.)

-Note that CLI is not the offender here.
-In fact here I come to you with **Clone**: *my own* CLI backup utility.
-It is fast, it is
+A more easily accessible backup tool with focus on consistency and automation.

-simple: it's just rsync -- except less scary.
+#### Fast, simple, just *rsync* -- except less scary.

+## Why rsync-2?

+You may feel like you have no need for this application, especially if you already mastered a certain degree of confidence using rsync daily.
+And that is by all means correct, if you're comfortable running rsync commands and using it to automate tasks you can close this tab now.
+If you, on the other hand, wanted a simpler and more effective way of configuring backup tasks and automated syncs using separate job files to define each task and verifying they are carried out as expected after execution, you may want to look into this.

-While rsync's versatility makes it by far one of the most powerful tools for all your remote (and local) file-copying needs, this little bash script aims at reducing your mind's overhead by turning manual execution of the whole dull backup process into a pre-arranged mindless background job which you hopefully never have to worry about ever again (if you don't want to).
+While rsync's versatility makes it by far one of the most powerful file-copying tools out there, this humble bash script aims at reducing your mind's overhead by turning manual execution of the whole dull backup process into a pre-arranged mindless background job which you hopefully never have to worry about ever again (unless you want to).

-### Also, some added bonuses

-Say stuff about backup and sync modes

 ## Usage